dkvu/WindowsJs/README.md

 # WindowsJs
-WinodwsJs is a nodejs application that enables the phone (limited) control over Windows machines, by creating a webserver, which the phone can then interact with.
+WindowsJs is a nodejs application that enables the phone (limited) control over Windows machines, by creating a webserver, which the phone can then interact with.

 Pre-requisits on the Windows machine: